Three things that Amritsar learnt from Delhi’s failed bus rapid transit system

 The BRT – a bus-based mass transit system – may still be debated in India and questions may be raised about its applicability, but the technology is not new.
 According to the website brtdata.org, there are 207 cities around the world transporting over 34 million passengers per day through about 5,500 km of BRT.
 While Latin America carries much of this demand in 69 cities, the second highest demand is in Asia, which has about 42 cities with such transport systems.
 Therefore, the BRT has proven the world to be a system that provides high-quality mass transit at a much lower cost than the Metro.

-The shutting down of the Delhi corridor has impacted decision-making is other Indian cities as well.
+The shutting down of the Delhi corridor has impacted decision-making in other Indian cities as well.
 Bangalore and Bhubaneswar, which were in advanced stages of planning, held back on their decisions because of various reasons, including the widespread negative media reports in Delhi.
 The launch of the Amritsar BRT is, hence, very significant.
 While it is too early to analyse its success, the system is different from Delhi in three ways.

 Corridor selection